 This is the God who is pleased with his beloved Son.
 This is the God who "so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
-John 3:16 That passage speaks of the fulfillment of God's Servant's work.
+John 3:16 (NIV) That passage tells us of the fulfillment of God's Servant's work.

-Our Epistle lesson today speaks even more clearly of Christ's new covenant: "The blood of goats and bulls and the ashes of a heifer sprinkled on those who are ceremonially unclean sanctify them so that they are outwardly clean.
+The New Testament letter to the Hebrew Christians speaks even more clearly of Christ's new covenant: "The blood of goats and bulls and the ashes of a heifer sprinkled on those who are ceremonially unclean sanctify them so that they are outwardly clean.
 How much more, then, will the blood of Christ, who through the eternal Spirit offered himself unblemished to God, cleanse our consciences from acts that lead to death, so that we may serve the living God!
-For this reason Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance--now that he has died as a ransom to set them free from the sins committed under the first covenant."
+For this reason Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance-now that he has died as a ransom to set them free from the sins committed under the first covenant."
 Hebrews 9:13-15